CharlesRajaR/dynamic-form-builder-ui/README.md

 ## 1.Import .json schema file
 ### Description:
 - import the .json schema file by clicking the (choose file no file choosen) tab in the top of the website, the name field in the schema is unique for each schema. because based on this name if the schema is already imported previously at any time , that is stored in the database is taken and the current schema is not stored in the database again, this will maintain no duplication in schema.
-- For each properties, currently the supported contraints are : type - which denote the type of the field, min - denote minimum length of the field, max - maximum length of the field.
+- For each properties contraints are : type - which denote the type of the field(number, email, string, password).
 - Note: if the imported schema is not valid, then the alert message is shown.

 ### Format: